 Real estate is a key component of a diversified portfolio.
 Real estate crowdsourcing allows you to be more flexible in your real estate investments by investing beyond just where you live for the best returns possible.
 For example, cap rates are around 3% in San Francisco and New York City, but over 10% in the Midwest if you’re looking for strictly investing income returns.
 Sign up and take a look at all the residential and commercial investment opportunities around the country Fundrise has to offer.
 It’s free to look.

 Looking for a low interest rate mortgage?
 Check out LendingTree.
 They have the largest network of lenders online to choose from who compete to get your business.
-Mortgage rates are back down to all-time lows due to global uncertainty.
-Everybody should be refinancing now if they have a mortgage.
-If you are looking for a purchase mortgage, your timing is pretty darn good right now.
-Just make sure you live in your house for at least 5 years to ride out the volatility.
-When banks compete, you win!
+If you are looking for a purchase mortgage or refinance, your timing is pretty darn good right now.

 Updated for 2019 and beyond.